pheilbron/ft_ssl/README.md

 * [Credits](#credits)

 ## Objective
-The goal of libft is to build a library for personal use throughout the 42 Curriculum, at first replicating many of the functions of the C Standard Library, and then accumulating additional functionality as needed.
+The goal of ft\_ssl is to build a collection of cryptography tools, replicating some of the behaviors of OpenSSL.

 #### About 42
 [42][42] is a free, non profit, project-based, peer-to-peer learning coding school.
 It originated in France and now has over 20 campuses all over the world.
-More information can be found [here][42]
+More information can be found [here][42].

 ## Installation
 Clone this repository.